How to Build Calf Muscles for Size and Strength

 Donkey Raise for Explosive Calves

-This exercise also works the gastrocnemius and can be done a few different ways.
+This exercise also works the gastrocnemius and can be done in several ways.

 - Use a raised platform and create an L with your body.